-Ex-felon pleads not guilty on woman found in concrete
+Ex-felon pleads not guilty in woman found in concrete case

 LAS VEGAS (AP) - An ex-felon has pleaded not guilty to killing a 24-year-old adult entertainment model and encasing her body in a concrete structure found in the desert outside Las Vegas.

-Christopher Santo Prestipino’s attorney, William Terry, didn’t immediately respond Tuesday to messages following their appearance in Nevada state court.
+Christopher Santo Prestipino’s attorney, William Terry, declined to comment Tuesday following their appearance in Nevada state court.

 The 45-year-old Prestipino has been indicted on murder, kidnapping and conspiracy charges in the death of Esmeralda Gonzalez.